Foster Care & Education

 The creation of the Education Committee in 2010 ultimately led to a new level of cross-system collaboration previously unseen in Texas.
 Led by judges, the Education Committee included the commissioners of Texas' state education and child welfare agencies, the directors of Texas CASA, Association of School Boards, and the Association of School Administrators, plus Casey Family Programs, a parent's attorney, a child's attorney ad litem, and a youth formerly in care.

-The work of the Education Committee resulted in over 100 education, child welfare, and court stakeholders, including CASA, coming together over an 18-month period to listen and learn from each other, discuss and debate the issues, and ultimately develop recommendations to improve educational outcomes of children and youth in foster care.
-The recommendations may be found in the Texas Blueprint: Transforming Education Outcomes for Children and Youth in Foster Care, presented to the Children's Commission in May 2012.
+The work of the Education Committee resulted in over 100 education, child welfare, and court stakeholders, coming together over an 18-month period to listen and learn from each other, discuss and debate the issues, and ultimately develop recommendations to improve educational outcomes of children and youth in foster care.

 Preliminary Report of the Education Committee, December 2010